MircoT/AI-Project-PlannerEnvironment/README.md

 All you need is python.
 This module is tested on python 2.7.5 and 3.3.2 .

+## Contributing

+Contributions are welcome, so please feel free to fix bugs, improve things, provide documentation.
+For anything submit a personal message or fork the project to make a pull request and so on... thanks!

 ## Notes

 This library is under eavily development, so there may be substantial changes in the near future.